 Dr Pat Naldi

-BiographyDr Pat Naldi is an artist and Lecturer in MA Contemporary Photography; Practices and Philosophies at Central Saint Martins.
-She holds a PhD from Central Saint Martins, an MA in Fine Art from Newcastle Polytechnic and a BA (Hons) Fine Art from Maidstone College of Art & Design.
+BiographyDr.
+Pat Naldi is an artist and Lecturer in MA Contemporary Photography; Practices and Philosophies at Central Saint Martins.
+She holds a Ph.D. from Central Saint Martins, an MA in Fine Art from Northumbria University, and a BA (Hons) Fine Art from Maidstone College of Art & Design.
 She is a member of 'LAND2 National Research Network', the art practice-based research group 'Sensingsite', and a regular book manuscript peer reviewer for the publishers Routledge, Palgrave Macmillan, and Intellect.